MudSplasher/rootifier/README.md

 <img src="rootifiericon.png" alt="Logo" width="70" height="70">

 # Derootifier
-"Derootifies" jailbreak .deb files to support rootless jailbreaks.
-Uses the Procursus rootless converter to do so. **This doesn't work with all tweaks!** Install with TrollStore.
+"Rootifies" jailbreak .deb files to support rootful jailbreaks.
+Uses the Procursus an custom rootful converter to do so. **This doesn't work with all tweaks!** Install with TrollStore.

 # License
 AuxiliaryExecute - https://github.com/Lakr233/AuxiliaryExecute/blob/main/LICENSE (MIT)